gabriela-lubkowska/class-project/README.md

 # class-project
-Small project that we had to do for our PHP class in school.
+Small project that we had to do for our PHP class in school in 2021.
 Page was created using Bootstrap.

 Page contains:
 - guestbook with connection to MySQL database